 For both Dr. Hsiao and Dr. Nishtala, the up-close perspective in the middle of the action was indicative of the stress, marginalization, and other frustrating and negative emotions of the pandemic and social injustice.
 Some details were pulled straight out of their long days in the hospital.

-“The pandemic was the first time in my life that I felt healthcare be affected by politics,” Dr. Nishtala said.
+“The pandemic reinforced my belief that healthcare was affected by politics,” Dr. Nishtala said.
 “We have to stand up for those that are affected by the pandemic and the social injustices.
 We can’t see the dehumanization and pretend it’s a spectator sport.”

 Dr. Nishtala and Dr. Hsiao’s collaborative cover was meant to be their way of advocating for BIPOC, healthcare workers, and of course, BIPOC healthcare workers such as themselves.
 The cover was originally submitted to the Morgridge Institute for Research’s Ethics Cartooning Competition, winning second place, but when Dr. Hsiao found the JSR’s cartooning contest, she and Dr. Nishtala submitted it there as well, eventually finding out via email from the staff at JSR about their win.